 The concept of "green flights" consists of three aspects – green departure, direct route and green approach.
 Separately and together, they contribute to greener flights – which benefit both airlines and passengers.

-Green approaches have been developed at Stockholm Arlanda Airport in a collaboration between Swedavia, international air navigation organisations and SAS.
-Today they are performed at all Swedavia airports.
-So far, at Stockholm Arlanda it has only been possible to perform green approaches in light traffic since green and standard approaches cannot be combined in heavy traffic.
+Green approaches have been developed at Stockholm Arlanda in collaboration between Swedavia, international air navigation organisations and SAS.
+Today they are performed by some 60 different airlines at Stockholm Arlanda.
+So far, it has only been possible to perform green approaches in light traffic since green and standard approaches cannot be combined in heavy traffic.

-Green departures entail a reduced environmental impact during the departure stage by optimising ground movements and the operating of engines on the ground and by using the most efficient departure possible en route to cruising altitude.
-By planning take-off when the aircraft is still at the gate, the engines only need to be started when it is known that the aircraft will not need to queue en route to the take-off runway.
-When the aircraft takes off, engine thrust is optimised all the way to cruising altitude, which means fuel is saved.
+Green departures entail a reduced environmental impact during an aircraft's departure phase by optimising ground movements and engine ground running as well as the most efficient climb-out possible en route to cruising altitude.
+By planning take-off while the aircraft is still at the gate, the engines can be started only when it is known that the aircraft does not need to queue en route to the runway.
+When the aircraft takes off, throttle is optimised all the way to cruising altitude, which also means that fuel is saved.